Community by Design

-The AAS Interior Design program is nested within the School of Constructed Environments (SCE).
+The AAS Interior Design program is housed in the School of Constructed Environments (SCE).
 Students work alongside aspiring architects, lighting designers, and product designers, sharing facilities like the fabrication shop, the Light Lab, and the Angelo Donghia Materials Center.
-Benefiting from Parsons’ culture of cross-disciplinary learning, program participants may augment their interior design studies with classes in fine arts, fashion, and graphic design.
+Benefiting from Parsons’ culture of cross-disciplinary learning, program participants can supplement their interior design studies with classes in fine arts, fashion, and graphic design.

-In addition to the resources of the Parsons faculty, facilities, and fellow students, AAS Interior Design students gain access to New York–based showrooms, factories, dealers and auction houses, and experts that make the city a hub of the international interior design world.
+In addition to the resources of the Parsons faculty, facilities, and fellow students, AAS Interior Design students gain access to the showrooms, factories, dealers and auction houses, and experts that make New York City a hub of the international interior design world.
 Parsons’ reputation as an industry leader also opens doors to the city’s many interior design firms and departments.

 New York’s museums, collections, archives, and designed spaces present work in contexts useful for both applied and critical study.
-The Cooper-Hewitt, National Design Museum, home to an extensive collection of decorative arts and furniture and sponsor of many industry-related events, is a key resource in particular.
+Cooper Hewitt, Smithsonian Design Museum, home to an extensive collection of decorative arts and furniture and sponsor of many industry-related events, is a key resource.
 Material ConneXion, a consultancy for industry practitioners researching new materials, complements Parsons’ own collection in the Angelo Donghia Materials Center.

 Students are encouraged to participate in professional organizations, such as the International Interior Design Association (IIDA) and the Professional Lighting Designers’ Association (PLDA), and compete in student design contests.